 - Allegations claim the church used an internal helpline and transferred accused individuals to new congregations, which may have put more people at risk.

-- Many states have enacted look-back laws that extend or eliminate the statute of limitations for filing civil lawsuits, creating new opportunities for adult survivors of child sexual abuse to seek justice.
+- Many states have enacted look-back laws that extend or eliminate the statute of limitations for filing civil lawsuits, allowing survivors to file claims regardless of when the abuse occurred.

-- Filing a lawsuit allows survivors to demand institutional accountability and seek compensation for therapy, lost wages, and other damages related to the abuse
+- Filing a lawsuit allows survivors seeking justice to demand institutional accountability and seek compensation for therapy, lost wages, and other damages related to the abuse.

 How the LDS Church Allegedly Cultivated a Culture of Silence

 For decades, many survivors and their families were reportedly encouraged to deal with clergy abuse privately within the church community, without involving law enforcement.
-Survivors allege this culture of silence was a key component of a broader strategy to protect the church’s reputation and avoid scandal.
+Survivors allege this culture of silence was a key component of a broader strategy to protect the church’s reputation and avoid scandal, especially in cases involving sexual abuse allegations.
+The church has been criticized for its handling of sexual abuse allegations, with claims that it prioritized institutional reputation over victim safety.

 The church is accused of encouraging: